diallodev221/spring-boot-ci-cd/README.md

-# Spring Boot Docker GitHub Actions
+# Spring Boot CI-CD with GitHub Actions and Docker

 ## Description
 This repository contains a Spring Boot application that is containerized using Docker and includes GitHub Actions workflows for CI/CD automation.